-NOTES: Ensure that you have set up your FTP server through AiDisk.
+NOTE: Ensure that you have set up your FTP server through AiDisk.
 For more details, refer to the section 3.5.1 Using AiDisk.

-- 1. From the navigation panel, click General > USB application > Servers Center > FTP Share tab. - 2.
-From the list of folders, select the type of access rights that you want to assign for specific folders: - R/W: Select to assign read/write access for a specific folder. - W: Select to assign write only access for a specific folder. - R: Select to assign read only access for a specific folder. - No: Select this option if you do not want to share a specific folder. - 3.
-Click Apply to confirm the changes. - 4.
+- From the navigation panel, click General > USB Application Media Services and Servers > FTP Share tab. - 2.
+From the list of folders, select the type of access rights that you want to assign for specific folders: - R/W: Select to assign read/write access for a specific folder. - R: Select to assign read only access for a specific folder. - No: Select this option if you do not want to share a specific folder.

+- 3. If you prefer, you can set the Allow anonymous login field to ON. - 4.
+In the Maximum number of concurrent connections field, key in the number of devices that can simultaneously connect to the FTP share server. - 5.
+Click Apply to confirm the changes. - 6.
 To access the FTP server, key in the ftp link ftp://<hostname>.asuscomm.com and your user name and password on a web browser or a third-party FTP utility.